New Orleans Criminal Lawyer Murder Attorney

 Whether the judges made the correct decisions in denying the strikes was not in debate.
 The high court wrote Tuesday that they were in clear violation of Louisiana law.

 The question then became whether the erroneous rulings were likely to have changed the outcome of the trials.
+New Orleans Criminal Lawyer Murder Attorney believed it did.

 The lack of a unanimous decision, the court wrote in both cases, was an indication that the jury did not find the evidence against the men to be overwhelming.
 One juror who voted differently would have changed the outcome altogether, and could have had an immeasurable effect on the secret jury deliberations, potentially swaying others to acquit.